gamernoob24/java-brickgame/README.md

 ## Version 1.9 – 2025-12-1
 **Author:** Stephen David<br>
 **Updates:**
-- Added Fullscreen option
-- Make the game cover the whole screen when use fullscreen option
+- Make the game cover or scale the whole screen when use fullscreen option

 ---